DaiZack/fastapi_celery_tutorial/README.md

 pip install poetry
 ```
 prepare a .env file in the root directory( BROKER/BACKEND options: redis, amqp, rpc, etc.)

+if you use rabbitmq as broker use CELERY_BROKER_TYPE=amqp

+if you use rabbitmq as backend use CELERY_RESULT_BACKEND_TYPE=rpc , both port use 5672

 ```
 # Celery configuration
 # BROKER options: redis, amqp, rpc, etc.